OlgaBochkaryova/website/content/cookbook.md

 ## databases

-**💾 Data** [NCBI](https://www.ncbi.nlm.nih.gov/)  a series of databases relevant to biotechnology and biomedicine and is an important resource for bioinformatics tools and services.
+**💾 Data** [NCBI](https://www.ncbi.nlm.nih.gov/) - a series of databases relevant to biotechnology and biomedicine and is an important resource for bioinformatics tools and services.
 Major databases include GenBank for DNA sequences and PubMed, a bibliographic database for biomedical literature.
 Other databases include the NCBI Epigenomics database.
 All these databases are available online through the Entrez search engine.

-**💾 Data** [PDB](https://www.rcsb.org/)  is powered by the Protein Data Bank archive-information about the 3D shapes of proteins, nucleic acids, and complex assemblies that helps students and researchers understand all aspects of biomedicine and agriculture, from protein synthesis to health and disease.
+**💾 Data** [PDB](https://www.rcsb.org/) - Protein Data Bank, archive-information about the 3D shapes of proteins, nucleic acids, and complex assemblies that helps students and researchers understand all aspects of biomedicine and agriculture, from protein synthesis to health and disease.

 **💾 Data** [COG](https://www.ncbi.nlm.nih.gov/research/cog) ([paper2020](https://academic.oup.com/nar/article/49/D1/D274/5964069)) - release of 4877 Clusters of Orthologous Genes.
 The database covers complete genomes of 1187 bacteria and 122 archaea, typically, with a single genome per genus.